purijatin/njexl_wiki/10-Some-Practial-Use-Cases.md

-# Practical Usage
+# Practical Use Cases

 >Nothing is more practical than a good theory.
 >In theory practice matches theory.
-In practice, it does not.
+>In practice, it does not.

-Thus, we showcase how a good theory, can be used in practical usage.
+Thus, we showcase how a good theory can be used practically.

 ## List Comprehension Examples